 To cool the vapors down and convert them back to liquid, many distilleries use condensers, through which cold water runs.
 Others use so-called worm tubs.
 These are usually located outside in the open air, and a copper pipe (the worm) carries the vapors.
 Some Scottish (typically Lowland) and most of the Irish distilleries will proceed with a third distillation.

 During all stages of the distillation, the distilled spirits flow through a locked device called a “Spirit Safe”.
 It is locked, by customs, but it’s the tool used by the stillman to determine when the bad part of the distillation passed, and when to start saving the good parts.
 To do this, he has a number of instruments at his disposal.
 One way of telling the middle cut is running through is by keeping an eye on the alcohol volume (using a hydrometer) which will be around 75%.
 When it drops to between 70% and 60% (And depending on the desired end product), the flow will be stopped again, and the remainder will be redistilled. with the next batch.

 Yet another way for the stillman to identify the middle cut is by adding water to the flow passing through the spirit safe.
 When the water ceases to be cloudly, the middle cut is passing through.

 Casks and maturation

 At this stage, the whisky is ready for maturation.
 It will be transferred into wooden barrels, and laid to rest for at least three years, though usually this will be much longer.
 The wood the barrels are made from has a great influence on the final product.
 Traditionally, Scottish distillers would purchase Spanish oak casks that were previously used for storing Sherry.
-Spanish or European oak in general gives the whisky a taste that hints of apples or apricot, and a hint of nuts.
+Spanish or European oak in general gives the whisky a taste that hints of apples or apricot, cinnamon or a hint of nuts.